Dumbbell-Only Workout Program for Beginners

 Will dumbbell training actually build real muscle?

 Yes.
 Dumbbells can build muscle extremely effectively, especially when volume and progressive overload are applied consistently.
 Barbells allow you to load heavier, which matters more at an advanced level.
 For beginners and intermediates, dumbbells are completely sufficient.
+For the full picture, read our guide on how to gain muscle.

 How do I progress when I run out of dumbbell sizes?